The requested page is not available in the preferred language.

 The requested article is available in the following languages.

-Centre for Behavioral and Neuroeconomics
+Experiments in Behavioral and Neuroeconomics

 The conventional model of Homo Economicus is based on assumptions of selfish preferences where utility depends only on own payoffs, and full rationality where people have complete self-control when making decisions.
 In the real world, however, the fact that people are boundedly rational (i.e. limited by cognitive and emotional abilities) is well established.
 People engage in behaviors to help others although this is costly, engage in unfavorable gambles and postpone costly events to the future to enjoy benefits today.